vikshiv/mumemto/README.md

 Mumemto identifies **maximal unique matches (multi-MUMs)** present across a collection of sequences.
 Multi-MUMs are defined as maximally matching substrings present in each sequence in a collection *exactly once*.
 Additionally, this tool can identify **multi-MEMs**, maximal exact matches present across sequences, without the uniqueness property.
 This method is uses the prefix-free parse (PFP) algorithm for suffix array construction on large, repetitive collections of text.

 This tool uses PFP to efficiently identify multi-MUM/MEMs.
 Note that this works best with highly repetitive texts (such as a collection of closely related genomes, likely intra-species such as a pangenome).
-Mumemto does work for more divergent sequences (inter-species, etc.), however it is less memory efficient and may not scale beyond a few genomes (~100Gbp total).

 The base code from this repo was adapted from <a href="https://github.com/maxrossi91/pfp-thresholds">pfp-thresholds</a> repository written by <a href="https://github.com/maxrossi91">Massimiliano Rossi</a> and <a href="https://github.com/oma219/docprofiles">docprofiles</a> repository written by <a href="https://github.com/oma219">Omar Ahmed</a>.